PROGRESSIAGLOBALGROUP/citizen-reports/docs/FINAL_SESSION_REPORT_DESIGN_SYSTEM_2025-11-03.md

 ## 🎉 Conclusion

-**The Jantetelco Heatmap Platform now has a professional, unified design system that meets "world-class" standards.**
+**The citizen-reports Heatmap Platform now has a professional, unified design system that meets "world-class" standards.**

 The application is no longer a collection of disparate components with inconsistent styling.
 It's now a cohesive, professional interface that users can trust.